 How financially accountable is VVSD?

 VVSD’s finances undergo a comprehensive audit each year by an outside firm.
-The firm sends in a team of auditors who spends a few weeks scouring our books.
-In each of the past four years, our audits have come back clean.
 In addition to the comprehensive annual audit, VVSD is also periodically audited by government agencies on how it spends grant money.

 Make a Non-Monetary Donation

 VVSD accepts new or gently used clothing, towels, socks, new underwear (men and women), belts and additional household items for veterans in our shelter and those transitioning into their new home.
 Please see our Wish List for ongoing needs.